Skip to main content

 Use corgea npm, corgea yarn, corgea pnpm, corgea pip, or corgea uv to run supported package-manager install commands through Corgea before dependencies are installed.

 Corgea checks each resolved version for known-vulnerable or malicious releases against public vulnerability data — no token required — and blocks unusually fresh releases (see Recency gate below).
 Vulnerable, malicious, or too-recent versions block the install before the package manager runs.
 Place wrapper flags between the manager name and its command, for example corgea pip --force install requests.
 Recency gate.
 Beyond vulnerability data, Corgea blocks any named install target whose resolved version was published within a recency window — catching just-shipped typosquats and hijacks before advisory feeds catch up.
 It is on by default with a 14-day window.
 Configure it in ~/.corgea/config.toml (recency_gate = false to disable, recency_threshold_days to retune the window), or with the CORGEA_RECENCY_GATE and CORGEA_RECENCY_THRESHOLD_DAYS environment variables.
-Packages whose publish date can’t be determined never trip the gate, a vulnerable verdict takes precedence over freshness, and --force bypasses it for a single install.
+Packages whose publish date can’t be determined never trip the gate, a vulnerable or malicious verdict takes precedence over freshness, and --force bypasses it for a single install.
 Coverage. pip install and npm install resolve the full would-install set, including transitive dependencies, so a vulnerable transitive dependency blocks the command; if the dry-run resolver fails, Corgea warns and falls back to named-target checks. npm ci is gated from the project lockfile and uv sync from uv.lock, so the full locked set is checked even though those commands name no packages.
 The uv gate also covers named uv add ... and uv pip install ... targets, while uv lock passes through because it installs nothing. yarn and pnpm check named targets only — they have no safe dry-run resolver.
 Bare installs.
 Bare npm install is gated from the project’s package.json.
 Bare yarn, pnpm, and install-shaped uv commands cannot be checked first, so Corgea prints a note and runs them unchecked.

 • (from requirements) — requested through a pip requirements file.